seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 You wisest Grecians, pardon me this brag;
 His insolence draws folly from my lips;
 But I'll endeavour deeds to match these words,
-Or may I never—…
+Or may I never---...

 **AJAX**
-… Do not chafe thee, cousin:
+...
+Do not chafe thee, cousin:
 And you, Achilles, let these threats alone,
 Till accident or purpose bring you to't:
 You may have every day enough of Hector